clinical-trials-research/literature-review/README.md

 - When generating schema, we want to query around 1000-5000 trials.
 This might differ from the num_trials specified by the user.
 - Add interface to query by piece name.
+- Don't insert study if it already exists?

 ## Installation